VerifiedarXiv:2210.0274726 min

 and the flow that carries a noise sample x0x_0 along it is the straight line ψt(x0)=(1(1σmin)t)x0+tx1\psi_t(x_0) = \big(1 - (1 - \sigma_{\min})t\big)x_0 + t\,x_1.
 Substitute into the CFM loss and the regression target collapses to a single constant vector,

 The target x1(1σmin)x0x_1 - (1-\sigma_{\min})x_0 does not depend on tt at all.
 It is the arrow that points from the noise sample straight at the data sample, and the particle travels that arrow at constant speed.
-(With σmin=0\sigma_{\min} = 0 it is just x1x0x_1 - x_0, the form the released libraries use.)
+(With σmin=0\sigma_{\min} = 0 it reduces to x1x0x_1 - x_0, the form the released libraries use.)

-This is not an arbitrary choice.
 That straight-line flow ψt\psi_t is the optimal-transport displacement map between the two Gaussians: of all the ways to morph the prior into the data blob, this is the one that moves mass the shortest total distance, in straight lines, at constant speed.
 Optimal transport is the mathematics of moving a pile of sand to a new shape with the least total carrying, and McCann showed that between two Gaussians the answer is exactly this linear interpolation.
-The diffusion path, by contrast, takes a curved detour: it barely moves the sample early, then rushes it toward the data near the end, and its trajectories can swing past the target and double back.
+The diffusion path, by contrast, takes a curved detour: it moves the sample little early on and most of the distance near the end, and its trajectories curve past the target before returning.

-Watch both.
+The figure below shows both.
 Each line is one noise sample being carried to the same x1x_1.
 The optimal-transport flow draws straight, evenly-paced lines.
-Toggle to diffusion and the same endpoints get connected by curves that bow out and overshoot.
+Toggle to diffusion and the same endpoints get connected by curves that bow outward and pass beyond the target.

 Figure 4 · straight vs curved trajectories